orenbenkiki/dynamake/docs/tutorial.rst

 -----------------------

-If using persistent state to track actions (see below), this state will ignore any parts of invoked commands that are marked as :py:func:`phony`.
+If using persistent state to track actions (see below), this state will ignore any parts of invoked commands that are marked as :py:func:`dynamake.phony`.
 This prevents changes to irrelevant command line options from triggering a rebuild.
 For example, the following:

 .. code-block:: python